MileHacker Logo

 Access & Fees

-• Opening hours and entrance fees vary, so look at local listings or the official Óbidos tourism website for the latest information.
+• Opening hours and entrance fees vary, so look at local listings or the official Óbidos tourism website for current information.

 • There is typically a small entrance fee.

-• Consider booking tickets via GetYourGuide if available.
+• Consider booking tickets via GetYourGuide if offered.

 A brief visit offers valuable historical context to your explorations.